Skip to main content

 A KPI tree is a visual hierarchy.
 One metric at the top.
 Everything else branches down from it.

 Level 0: North Star Metric.
 The single number that best represents the value your company delivers.
 For most B2B SaaS companies, this is Monthly Recurring Revenue or Net Revenue Retention.
 Pick one.
+This metric becomes the centerpiece of your revenue operations architecture.

 Level 1: Driver Metrics (3-5).
 These are the inputs that directly feed the North Star.
 For MRR, the drivers might be: New Logo MRR, Expansion MRR, Churned MRR.